DigitalOcean Spaces CDN Setup

 Update WP Offload Media’s Settings

-Now that you have a working CDN for your Space, switch over to WP Offload Media’s settings, turn on the “Custom Domain (CNAME)” setting and enter the custom subdomain.
+Now that you have a working CDN for your Space, switch over to WP Offload Media’s settings, and click the Edit button link in the delivery section that should say “DigitalOcean Spaces”.

 Once you click WP Offload Media’s “Save Changes” button your site will start using the DigitalOcean Spaces CDN for serving your media.